 6. Roasted Spiced Cauliflower

 This recipe upends cauliflower’s bland reputation.
 Baked in savory spices and coconut milk, it’s anything but boring.
-Cut the baked cauliflower into wedges for small cocktail plates or enjoy it in larger portions for dinner.
-Cauliflower is a good source of vitamin C and folate, and will help you reach your recommendation of five daily servings of fruits and vegetables.
+Cut the baked cauliflower into wedges for small cocktail plates or enjoy it in larger portions for dinner. is a good source of vitamin C and folate, and will help you reach your recommendation of five daily servings of fruits and vegetables.

 7. Stuffed Mushrooms with Sautéed Kale